Senior Data Scientist/AI Engineer (Remote)

 • 401(k) with company match

-Why join YouGov?
+Why Join YouGov?

-Join our global team to help us achieve our social mission: to make millions of people’s opinions heard for the benefit of our local, national, and international communities.
+Join our global team to help us achieve our social mission: to make millions of people’s opinions heard for the benefit of our local, national and international communities.
+Understanding diversity of opinion requires diversity of background.
+Our biggest asset is our people, and we invite them to bring their perspective to the work we do.

 Life at YouGov

-We are driven by a set of shared values.
-We are fast, fearless, and innovative.
-We work diligently to get it right.
-We are guided by accuracy, ethics, and proven methodologies.
+We are driven by shared values: fast, fearless and innovative.
+We work diligently to get it right, guided by accuracy, ethics and proven methodologies.
 We respect and trust each other, bringing these values into everything that we do.
+We strive to provide YouGovers with best‑in‑class benefits to support their physical, financial and emotional wellbeing so they can bring their full selves to work.

 Equal Opportunity Employer